NixOS/nix-pills/pills/13-callpackage-design-pattern.md

 ...
 ```

-we would likely want to bundle that package derivation into a repository via a an attribute set defined as something like:
+we would likely want to bundle that package derivation into a repository via an attribute set defined as something like:

 ```nix
 rec {